Experience the Transfagarasan Road Trip in Romania!

 - Check your brakes before making the trip.
 The road is steep and brake failure is a real concern.

 - The road is generally open June through October.
 However, it will close for bad weather at any time of the year.
 Again, we recommend checking the weather ahead of time and the Romanian Tourism website for any possible closures on the DNC7/Transfagarasan Highway before your road trip.
 Additionally, check Transfagarason.info's Facebook page for photos and updates on the highway conditions.

 - The road is surprisingly well maintained, however signage and barriers aren’t consistent.
 It’s wise to always use caution and always assume the next turn is a sharp one.

-- Bring layers or a jacket.
+- Bring layers or a jacket (we're very happy with our Talusphere jackets from REI!).
 The top of the mountain can get windy and cold.